pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/3-creating-video-browser-fragment.md

 ### Create a Picasso Target to handle image loading

-We're leveraging [Picasso](http://square.github.io/picasso/), an open source library that simplifies image loading, caching, and resizing.
+We're leveraging [`Picasso`](http://square.github.io/picasso/), an open source library that simplifies image loading, caching, and resizing.

 <aside class="callout">
-The base sample app already uses Picasso so this should be done for you.
+The base sample app already uses `Picasso` so this should be done for you.
 But if you want to add it in a separate app, in your build.gradle file add the following dependency.
     <pre>compile 'com.squareup.picasso:picasso:2.3.4'</pre>
 </aside>

-&rarr; Create an inner static class PiccasoImageCardViewTarget implementing com.squareup.picasso.Target and click on control I to implement the methods: onBitmapLoaded, onBitmapFailed and onPrepareLoad methods.
+&rarr; Create an inner static class `PiccasoImageCardViewTarget` implementing `com.squareup.picasso.Target` and implement the methods: `onBitmapLoaded`, `onBitmapFailed` and `onPrepareLoad`.

     static class PicassoImageCardViewTarget implements Target {